Resident Physician Supervision Policy

 1. Residents involved in patient care are responsible ultimately to the supervising physician with immediate supervision potentially under the auspices of a more senior resident in the same specialty.

 2. Levels of Supervision: To promote oversight of resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision:

-a) Direct Supervision: The supervising physician is physically present with the resident and the patient.
+A) Direct Supervision: The supervising physician is physically present with the resident during key portions of the patient interaction.

-c) Indirect supervision with direct supervision available: The supervising physician is not physically present within the hospital or site of patient care, but is immediately available through telephone or other electronic modalities, and is available to provide Direct Supervision.
+B) Indirect supervision: The supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate Direct Supervision.

 3. The privilege of progressive authority and responsibility, conditional independence and a supervisory role in patient care delegated to each resident must be assigned by the Program Director and faculty members.

 A) The Program Director must evaluate each resident’s abilities based on specific criteria, guided by the Milestones.